Micro-SaaS-Hackathon/CodeAny/backend/README.md

 - `CONVEX_URL` — deployment URL, e.g. `https://your-space-123.convex.cloud`
 - Optional: `CONVEX_USER_BEARER` for user-authenticated calls, or `CONVEX_DEPLOY_KEY` for admin streaming APIs

+Notes:
+- Prefer the `.convex.cloud` domain.
+If you only have a `.convex.site` URL, the client will automatically try a `.convex.cloud` fallback and alternate HTTP endpoints.

 The backend expects these Convex function names (you can rename them if you also update the backend):

 - Query `courses:list` → returns `Course[]`